Iron-LYK/CIT/README.md

-# CIT
+# 《Cascaded Iterative Transformer with information compensation for Face Multi-task Learning》
-Cascaded Iterative Transformer with information compensation for Face Multi-task Learning
+Code and dataset are waiting for release.